Graduate Program Admission

 - If you are not a current undergraduate, not only do we want letters of recommendation from faculty who know you, we also want a letter from your current employer, if applicable.

 GPA/GRE – Successful applicants generally have a GPA of 3.5 or above, but are expected to have a minimum of 3.2.
-The combined Verbal and Quantitative GRE score should be at least 308 and the Writing, a 3.5 or higher.
-Exceptions to these thresholds are sometimes made.
+Performing well on the GRE is important for a competitive application.
+We do not have minimum thresholds for the GRE scores.

 The code number for Duke University Graduate School is 5156.
 Because you are applying for admission to the Graduate School at Duke University, you do not need a department code.